Tiyo98/farewell-cue-collection/Farewell.md

 **Important note:** This is for Farewell with the Dash Trigger Skip or short DTS which allows you to play Farewell up to Stubborness with 2 dashes.
 Cues for 1 dash Farewell are not planned as of yet, but some strats are similar and from [Stubbornness](#stubbornness) onwards it's the same as 1 dash.
 \
 Jelly mechanics are kinda weird at first so I recommend you give [Jelly Mechanics](https://github.com/Tiyo98/farewell-cue-collection/blob/main/jellymechanics.md) a read as I mostly assume in this that you know them.
+Also moonblocks move on a cycle so be aware of that if you set save states or use the debug map when practicing.
 - [Start](#start)
 - [Singular](#singular)
 - [Power Source](#power-source)